 The key to making the EAA reservoir work might have been under our feet all along.

 Scientists have said for years that the project can’t succeed without enough land.
 To stop discharges to the coasts and restore the Everglades, the system needs more than storage.
 It needs to constantly refill and empty as fast as it can in the wet season, flowing through treatment marshes to filter out pollution before sending it south.
-It works like a river using a floodplain to clean water as it goes.

 US Sugar says the scientists are wrong, the public owns enough land already to make it work, and the industry won’t sell any.
 They might be (partly) right.
 Records show there’s more public land available in the EAA beyond the 18,000 acres earmarked for this project.
 Maybe a lot more.